 4. Don’t Eat at Chain Restaurants

-This brings me to my next point, avoid eating at a chain restaurant (unless it’s Eataly or a famous 5-star restaurant)!
-NYC is known to be a culinary gem with tons of amazing places to eat that are not Red Lobster, Fridays, Olive Garden, or Planet Hollywood.
+Another one of my top NYC travel tips I want you to know is to avoid eating at a chain restaurant (unless it’s Eataly or a famous 5-star restaurant)!
+NYC is known to be a culinary gem with tons of amazing places to eat that are NOT Red Lobster, Fridays, Olive Garden, or Planet Hollywood.

 - Peter Lugers: AMAZING and Famous Steak House in Williamsburg (Only accept cash).